-First, in your preferred method of record-keeping, record all that you know already.
+First, in your preferred method of record-keeping, either on paper or in a genealogy database on your computer or online, record all that you know already.

 Then talk to close family members for anything they may know about previous generations.